California wildfires growing bigger, moving faster than ever

 California wildfires growing bigger, moving faster than everNew

 SACRAMENTO, Calif.
-(AP) — Fire experts say California is seeing more extreme fire behavior driven by drought and warming temperatures that can spread flames far more rapidly, leaving less time for warnings or evacuations.
-Explosive fires that quickly consume tens of thousands of acres were rare 30 years ago.
-So were fires from super-heated fuels that can create thunderstorms that in some instances spin off ‘firenadoes.’
-Just as troubling are the hot, dry winds that occurred before what would historically be the peak of the state’s wildfire season.
-Measurements of how quickly that air is sucking moisture out of fuels are the highest in at least four decades across major parts of the West.
+(AP) — Fire experts say California is experiencing more extreme fire behavior driven by drought and warming temperatures that can spread flames far more rapidly.
+That leaves less time for warnings or evacuations.
+Explosive fires that consume tens of thousands of acres were rare 30 years ago.
+So were fires from super-heated fuels that can create thunderstorms and spin off ‘firenadoes.’
+Equally troubling are the hot, dry winds that are happening before the historical peak of the California’s wildfire season.
+Measurements of how quickly that air sucks moisture out of fuels are the highest in at least four decades across major parts of the West.